ellakoa/postcard-poem/content/posts/watch-the-dog.md

 title: Watch The Dog Summer
 description: |-
-  Travel through the seasons with a faithful friend Starting with summer
+  Travel through the seasons with a faithful friend Starting with summer.
 aspect: portrait
 image: /img/picture.jpg
-width: "1031"
+width: "400"
-height: "1500"
+height: "400"
-alt: Sunflowers bees gatekeeper butterflies sunny day
+alt: Sunflowers, bees and gatekeeper butterflies on a sunny day
 poem: |+

   Long days of summer sun
   Gardens full of life and fun
   Roses show exquisite fare